 1796.
 Amelia daughter of Thomas Neate described in The monthly Magazine as of Binfield, marries AE Young at Orlingbury, Northants

 1825.
 Death of Thomas Neate at Binfield Lodge, Berks.

 The bust of Pope once belonging to Mrs Vandewall is inherited from William Seward by the banker William Moreland (1738 -1815).

 The Seward / Vandewall bust of Pope then disappears from view for nearly 200 years and reappears in 1967 with Philip and Margaret Andrade, antique dealers of White Oxen Manor, Nr.
 Rattery, South Brent, Devon TQ10 9JX.
 01364 72454.

-Contacted but were unable to remember their source.
+The Andrades were contacted but were unable to remember their source.

 1967.
 Sold to dealer Robin Eden of Pickwick Manor, Pickwick, Corsham, Wilts. who then sold it to

 Mr.Taylor of Freshford, Bradford on Avon, Wilts